akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice’s cheeks flushed.
 “No!
 That was your brother?
 Godfrey?”

 Matilda stared at her.
 “That was you?”
-Matilda’s smile widened.
-“I can't wait to tell him.”
+Her smile widened, her eyes excited.
+“Oh!
+I can't wait to tell him.”

 “Well,” Beatrice said softly.
 “That is something.
 I meant to thank the boy, Godfrey I mean, but he didn't stay there.”

 “He wouldn’t,” Matilda said.
 “He’s not one to boast.”
 She took Beatrice’s arm.
 “So, He has been watching out for you longer than you think!”

-...

 ---